Community

 Our school culture is deeply informed by our connections to the wider community, and we are dedicated to ensuring that our students not only benefit from these connections but also contribute meaningfully to them.
 Our aim is for students to emerge from Beaumaris Secondary College as informed, engaged and responsible community members.

 Our students play pivotal roles in various community events, demonstrating leadership and embodying the values we uphold.
-We actively engage with local clubs, businesses and community groups, forging strong bonds that enrich both our school and the broader community.
+We actively engage with local clubs, businesses, kindergartens, primary schools and community groups, forging strong bonds that enrich both our school and the broader community.
 Such events, projects, partnerships and initiatives include:

 • Bayside City Council’s Intergenerational iPad project